-There are two broad types of credit that lenders will consider when underwriting a new mortgage application; traditional vs. non-traditional credit history.
+Lenders will consider two broad types of credit history when underwriting a new mortgage application: traditional and non-traditional.
 Whether you are refinancing a current mortgage or purchasing a home, your mortgage lender will review your credit history.

 Most people know that your credit history plays a big role in the approval process when it comes to applying for a mortgage.

-Up until recently most mortgage lenders only considered “traditional” credit history when evaluating a mortgage application however that has changed in recent years.
+Until recently, most mortgage lenders only considered “traditional” credit history when evaluating a mortgage application; however, that has changed in recent years.
 Traditional vs. non-traditional credit is a discussion many lenders are facing these days.

-The reason is that some people pay all their bills on time however they don’t have a car loan or a credit card so their payment history is not accurately reflected on their credit report.
-Someone with a non-traditional credit history still might be able to pay a mortgage payment so that credit history should be considered.
+The reason is that some people pay all their bills on time; however, they don’t have a car loan or a credit card, so their payment history is not accurately reflected on their credit reports.
+Someone with a non-traditional credit history might still be able to make a mortgage payment so that credit history should be considered.

 The three main credit bureaus are: